What is Account Management?

 - Improved customer satisfaction with strategic account operation and customer service.

 The benefits of an efficient key account management program are not limited to any of these points.
 It offers surprising advantages with a comprehensive account management strategy.
-Companies can reap greater profitability and gain exponential growth prospects with steady revenue.
+Companies can use this to reap greater profitability and gain exponential growth with steady revenue.